 A request to let out a property on which a residential mortgage is currently held.

 The legal work involved in selling and buying property.

 If you cannot meet your minimum required monthly mortgage repayment and go into arrears on your mortgage, this is known as ‘defaulting’.
 If this happens you should speak to your mortgage lender about how to remedy the situation and there are also Government schemes designed to help people whose homes are at risk from repossession.

 This is the amount you are required to pay towards the cost of the property yourself.
-Borrowers typically now have to pay at least 10%+ of the value of their home in the form of a deposit.
 Typically the more deposit you are able to put down the lower the mortgage interest rate is likely to be, and typically there will be a wider range of mortgage deals to choose from.